A look at how provinces plan to emerge from COVID-19 shutdown

 Yukon

-The territory also says bars with an approved health and safety plan may also reopen at half capacity under certain other restrictions starting June 19.
+The territory also says bars with an approved health and safety plan can reopen at half capacity under certain other restrictions starting June 19.

 The territory says monitoring the status of neighbouring jurisdictions will determine if it's safe to further lift restrictions.